ahadb/vanilla-node-server/README.md

 * Everything in one file without modularization
 * Vanilla Node Server with `http` and `https` support
+* Standard err/callback pattern, no promises or `async`, `await`
-* As vanilla JS as possible, some ES6 syntax for arrow fn
+* As vanilla JS as possible, only ES6 syntax for arrow functions and template literals
 * Support for http & https
 * Config for NODE_ENV supporting dev, prod, staging
 * Basic Routing & Handling